MigangalWork/nexusml/docs/user-quickstart-g.md

   "template": "object_segmentation",
   "type": "<string>"
 }

 ```
 ### Response

-The response contains details about the created task.
-Use the id or uuid for subsequent requests.
+The response includes details about the created task, including the id or uuid for subsequent requests.
 ```json
 {
   "address": "<string>",